mozilla/data-docs/src/cookbooks/bigquery/optimization.md

 Tables are usually partitioned based on dates; e.g., `submission_date` or `DATE(submission_timestamp)`.

+#### Data Ordering (clustering)

+Another way to improve query performance is to select a subset of data on a field that the data is ordered by.
+In BigQuery, this is called "clustering".
+A clustered field is one which is sorted in the underlying data.

+For example, if we wanted to get all of ages greater than age 40 in our table above, we might query like this:
+`SELECT age FROM people WHERE age > 45`

+Then we would scan all of the `age` field, starting from `27`, then `45`, then `5`.

+However, if we sort the data on that field, our table would look like this:
+\```
+name,"Cadence","Ted","Emmanuel"
+age,5,27,45
+height,3.5,6.0,5.9
+\```

+Since data is stored on different files, we could ignore any `age` files that don't have data less than 40.
+So if Cadence and Ted's ages were in one file, and Emmanuel's in the next, we could skip reading that first file entirely.
+In that way, we can sometimes drastically reduce the amount of data we're reading.
 #### Key takeaways

 - Limit queries to a few columns that you need to reduce the volume of data that must be read